jacobkap/crimebythenumbers/docs/choropleth-maps.md

 `aggregate(number_shootings ~ GEOID10, data = shootings_agg, FUN = sum)`

 We actually don't have a variable with the number of shootings so we need to make that.
-We can simply call it "number_shootings" and give it that value of 1 since each row is only one shooting.
+We can simply call it *number_shootings* and give it that value of 1 since each row is only one shooting.

 ```r
 shootings_agg$number_shootings <- 1
 ```

-Now we can write the `aggregate()` code and save the results back into "shootings_agg".
+Now we can write the `aggregate()` code and save the results back into *shootings_agg*.

 ```r
 shootings_agg <- aggregate(number_shootings ~ GEOID10, data = shootings_agg, FUN = sum)
 ```

-Let's check a summary of the "number_shootings" variable we made.
+Let's check a summary of the *number_shootings* variable we made.

 ```r